Dementia Care: Deciding Between Dementia Care Homes and Home Care

 Socialisation: Residents, across all dementia stages and dementia types, have the opportunity to interact with other residents through group activities and therapy sessions, to increase socialisation and reduce feelings of loneliness.

 Respite for family and friends: Placing a loved one in a dementia care home can provide much-needed respite for family and friends, who may usually provide support.
-This respite is vital for the caregivers’ own mental health and wellbeing, and can prevent compassion fatigue.
+This respite is vital for the carers’ own mental health and wellbeing, and can prevent compassion fatigue.

 Disadvantages of Dementia Care Homes: